eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 If a Relying Party prefers to implement this functionality directly, they can use the reference implementation as documentation and make use of the underlying libraries or start its own implementation based on the specifications.
-For the upcoming release of the specification, we plan to propose OpenID4VCI, including batch issuing, for credential issuance, OpenID4VP for the presentation process, and mdoc as the data format.
+We plan propose OpenID4VCI, including batch issuing, for Proof of Age attestation issuance, OpenID4VP for the presentation process (see Annex A), and mdoc as the data format.
 This approach ensures interoperability and flexibility for national implementations, while supporting secure and standardized age verification processes across the EU.